FewchX/hackaton2025/README.md

-# Voice Assistant with Multi-Agent AI System(TELIT Hackathon2025)
+# Voice Assistant with Multi-Agent AI System "ANKA"(TELIT Hackathon2025)

 A hybrid voice and text-based assistant that integrates with a sophisticated n8n multi-agent workflow for intelligent query processing.